samumantha/EODIE/docs/Installation.rst

   - pyyaml=5.4.1
   - matplotlib (for postprocesses)

-see also ``environment.yml`` which can be found in the EODIE parent directory.
+see also ``environment.yml`` which can be found in the EODIE base directory.

 Recommended installation instructions
 --------------------------------------